Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

 -----------

 Page in ηCMS is a set of **data** and **HTML markup**.
-A data set of the page can be described  as a set of :term:`attributes <attribute>`, where every attribute is a pair: `attribute name` and `attribute value`.
+A data set of the page can be treated as a set of :term:`attributes <attribute>`, where every attribute is a pair: `attribute name` and `attribute value`.
-For readers who are familiar with `OOP <https://en.wikipedia.org/wiki/Object-oriented_programming>`_ principles, the page can be represented as an object of a certain class with a set of attributes and the data stored there.
+For readers who are familiar with `OOP <https://en.wikipedia.org/wiki/Object-oriented_programming>`_ principles, the page can be represented as an object of a certain class with a set of attributes stored there.

 .. image:: img/ncms_arch1.png

-Lets introduce some concepts used in the documentation to understand ηCMS better.
+Let's introduce some concepts used in the documentation to understand ηCMS better.

 .. glossary::

     attribute
         Attribute - is a named block of data belonging to the :term:`assembly <assembly>`.
         It can be a simple string or a complex object, such as a link to another page or file, list, tree, etc.
         To refer to an attribute, use its name.
-        These attributes have their own representation in the HTML page code.
+Attributes have their own representation in the HTML page code.
         :ref:`Documentation on assembly attributes. <am>`

     assembly
         Assembly is a named set of :term:`attributes <attribute>`.
         Attributes are used to display the page data in the context of the ηCMS pages.
-        In other words, the assembly is named set of attributes, and it can be referenced by the assembly name.
+        Assembly can be referenced by its name.

     HTTL
-        HTTL is a template markup language (http://httl.github.io), on which ηCMS pages :term:`markup <core>` is defined.
+        HTTL is a template markup language (http://httl.github.io), on which ηCMS pages :term:`markup <core>` are defined.
         HTTL is fairly similar to the popular markup language:
         Apache Velocity. :ref:`Manual on how to use HTTL markup in ηCMS. <httl>`